Skidle/spotify-client/docs/lesson2.md

-## Lesson 2
+## Lesson 2 - refactoring

 ### Refactoring

-Let's go through some good practices that we have already in our app:
-- Components are separated into stateful and presentational
-- We handle API calls in actions
-- Actions and reducers are separated by type of entity

-We can do better!

-Let's look at our state first
+Our application works but we don't really follow best practices in the code, which might lead to poor performance and readability, harder debugging, and other problems in the future.
+We can also view this refactoring as an opportunity to learn something new.
+Let's start by looking at our current state.

 ### State normalization